laashamar/MergePowerPointPresentations/PLANNED_FEATURE_ENHANCEMENTS.md

-# Issues & Feature Requests
+# Planned Feature Enhancements

-This document tracks known issues, planned features, and enhancements for the PowerPoint Presentation Merger.
-All items are focused on improving the application's functionality, usability, and user experience.
+This document tracks planned features and enhancements for the PowerPoint Presentation Merger.
+All items are focused on improving the application's functionality, usability, and user experience through new features and improvements.

 ## Issue Status Legend